Byte-Razer/Humanoid-Bot/README.md

 The **Humanoid Project** is a school-based research and development initiative focused on building an intelligent, interactive humanoid system.

 My story:
 Hey this is Mohit here.
 I made the GUI code myself.
-Have you ever watched Iron Man.
-On seeing Jarvis it gave me the idea for making a pulsing orb similar to him.
+I was inspired by Jarvis when making the GUI and this gave me the idea of using a pulsing orb.
 When I first thought of it, it seemed impossible.
 I was asked to make a simple GUI with the title and buttons.
 Why not just finish the work and be done?
 But I wanted to give life to AURA and I worked a lot on that orb.
 Now I can't imagine AURA without it.